xiaoxiae/videos/12-state-space/SCRIPT.md

 There isn't anything too complicated here -- we start with the ending state and while it has a predecessor, we move to it and append it to the path.
 Finally, we print the path in reverse, because we'd like it printed from start to end.

-We can now call the BFS function with Theseus' starting position and a stop condition that returns True if the given state is the escape. <!-- the camera should be much more down -->
+We can now call the BFS function with Theseus' starting position and a stop condition that returns True if the given state is the escape.
-As we see, Theseus can indeed get out of this particular maze. <!-- move immediately to the maze and solution found, not first write solution found -->
+As we see, Theseus can indeed get out of this particular maze.

 ---
 Adding the Minotaur